credativ/plutono/docs/sources/developers/plugins/add-authentication-for-data-source-plugins.md

 ## Configure the authentication method for a route

-The Grafana proxy supports a number of different authentication methods.
+The Plutono proxy supports a number of different authentication methods.
 For more information on how to configure each authentication method, refer to [plugin.json]({{< relref "metadata.md" >}}).

 For any sensitive data, make sure that you encrypt data source options, and that you use `{{ .SecureJsonData.YOUR_OPTION_NAME }}` when using sensitive data source options in your routes.